Guns, Germs and Steel

 Why did Eurasians conquer, displace, or decimate Native Americans, Australians, and Africans, instead of the reverse?
 In this groundbreaking book, evolutionary biologist Jared Diamond stunningly dismantles racially based theories of human history by revealing the environmental factors actually responsible for history's broadest patterns.
 Here, at last, is a world history that really is a history of all the world's peoples, a unified narrative of human life even more intriguing and important than accounts of dinosaurs and glaciers.

 The story begins 13,000 years ago, when Stone Age hunter-gatherers constituted the entire human population.
 Around that time, paths of development of human societies on different continents began to diverge greatly.
 Early domestication of wild plants and animals in the Fertile Crescent, China, Mesoamerica, the southeastern United States, and other areas gave peoples of those regions a head start.
-Why wheat and corn, cattle and pigs, and the modern world's other "blockbuster" crops …
+Why wheat and corn, cattle and pigs, and the modern world's other "blockbuster" …

 3 editions